Adjuster

 To avoid this, insurance companies hire adjusters to investigate claims and help arrive at settlements that are fair to both the insurer and the insured.
 The adjuster communicates with the insured throughout the claims process on behalf of the insurance company.

+There are a number of certifications that a claims adjuster might need.
 In Canada, each province and territory has its own insurance regulator.
 In most cases, insurance adjusters are licensed by these regulatory bodies.
-They need to have the right license for the province in which they’re working.
+They need to have the right license for the province in which they’re working, especially in the case of independant adjusters.
 Some exceptions exist if the insurance adjuster is employed by, and only handles claims for, a single insurance company.

 Example